Advertisement

 At the same time, Frankenstein disobeys some of the promises of the Gothic genre.
 The monster’s roots are thoughtful and not mysterious.
 We identify exactly where the monster originates from, who created him, and why.
 This thing is in distinction with traditional Gothic supernatural essentials such as ghosts or vampires.

 There’s never any question about the actuality of the monster.
-We know the monster was created on determination and the tragedy he caused is because Victor Frankenstein didn’t think ahead, not of mysterious forces.
+We know the monster was created on a determination and the tragedy he wreaks is the result of a lack of anticipation on the part of his creator, Victor Frankenstein, not of mysterious forces.
 There is a secret in the book but it is not where the monster came from, but instead what he wants.

 The Ugliness of the Monster: